top of page

 Get To Know Me

-Hi, I’m Emma Stott — an integrative therapist based in Greater Manchester (BL1, Bolton).
+Hi, I’m Emma Stott — a parenting coach and therapist based in Greater Manchester, UK.

 I offer a warm, non-judgemental space where you can feel safe, heard, and supported.
-My approach combines therapeutic coaching, clinical hypnosis, and EFT (Emotional Freedom Technique), drawing on over 30 years’ experience in education, social care, and wellbeing.
+My approach combines talking therapy & Neuro Linguistic Programming (NLP), therapeutic coaching, clinical hypnosis, and EFT (Emotional Freedom Technique).

 I work with adults, parents, teenagers, and children of all ages — in person or via Zoom — offering both 1:1 and group sessions tailored to your individual needs.

-My background spans roles such as nursery nurse, learning mentor, family support worker, and more recently, wellbeing and parenting coach.
-I’m also a Stardom Coach with Girls Out Loud, supporting teen girls to grow in confidence.
+Drawing on 32 years of experience in education, social care, and wellbeing, my background spans roles such as nursery nurse, learning mentor, family support worker, and more recently, wellbeing and parenting coach.
+I’m also a Stardom Coach with Girls Out Loud, supporting teen girls with their mental health, wellbeing and growing confidence.

-I’m a trauma-informed practitioner, fully DBS checked, and currently expanding my qualifications in EFT and ADHD coaching.
+I’m a trauma-informed certified therapeutic coach supporting you and your family with life, wellbeing and personal development.I am fully DBS checked, and currently expanding my qualifications in Emotional freedom technique (EFT), Autistic spectrum disorder (ASD) coaching and attention deficit hyperactivity disorder (ADHD) coaching.
 Full qualifications available on request.

 Warmly,